apache/doris-website/versioned_docs/version-1.2/admin-manual/config/fe-config.md

 2. View by command

-    After the FE is started, you can view the configuration items of the FE in the MySQL client with the following command:
+    After the FE is started, you can view the configuration items of the FE in the MySQL client with the following command,Concrete language law reference [ADMIN-SHOW-CONFIG](../../sql-manual/sql-reference/Database-Administration-Statements/ADMIN-SHOW-CONFIG.md):

     `ADMIN SHOW FRONTEND CONFIG;`